To read the texts click on the texts: 2 Sam 7:1-5, 8b-12,14a, 16; Rom 16:25-27; Lk 1:26-38

 Through the annunciation made to Mary we are reminded that Christ is not born amid pomp or fanfare, riches or glory.
 Christ was born in a dark moment of history when people had every reason to be afraid.
 And still it is the places in our lives where oppression, illness, and injury reside that we are told to look for God.

 As strange as that sounds it is perfectly in keeping with the Christmas spirit.
 It is in our woundedness, our fear, our shame, our callousness towards the poor that God visits us and turns the world around, yes, turns the world upside down.
 This is why we are told, “Do not be afraid”.
-People of humility and faith, who live simple lives of justice and love like Mary, are favoured by God, sheltered by the Holy Spirit, and fruitful.
+People of humility and faith, who live simple lives of justice and love like Mary, are favored by God, sheltered by the Holy Spirit, and fruitful.
 They will live forever.
 This is the promise that was made to David, to Mary, and now to us.